DWolf413/Pico_Placa_Predictor/README.md

 # PICO Y PLACA PREDICTOR 🚙

-Pico y Placa Predictor is the platform that allows you to know whether or not your car can circulate through the streets of Quito, due to your restriction of peak and plate
+Pico y Placa Predictor is the platform that allows you to know whether or not your car can circulate through the streets of Quito, due to your restriction of peak and plate.

 ## 1. Descripción 🗒